saxoph - Fotolia

-Bringing a large group of people with different skills together and making them collaborate is not new to him.
+Bringing together a large group of people with different skills and getting them to collaborate is not new to him.
 A musical conductor by education, Thornton “fell into computers to pay the rent”.

-But on his doorstep was another opportunity as the IT sector in and around the city grew rapidly.
-“I found I was quite good with computers and was in Silicon Valley at the right time,” he told Computer Weekly.
+But on his doorstep was another opportunity, as the IT sector in and around the city grew rapidly.
+“I found I was quite good with computers and was in Silicon Valley at the right time,” he tells Computer Weekly.

 After learning “a bucket load” about IT in Silicon Valley, Thornton moved to the UK in 1997 to experience life abroad for a year.
 Today, married with two kids, he is still here.

-In the past 25 years, he has since held technology roles at big banks and global consultancies and has established a couple of tech startups which he has sold.
+Over the past 25 years, he has held technology roles at big banks and global consultancies.
+He has also established a couple of tech startups and sold them on.

-He said his job conducting large orchestras in theatres is analogous to his role as a CTO.
-“I was a good musician, but never great at any one instrument, but conducting is about bringing lots of people with great skills together,” he said.
+He says his job conducting large orchestras in theatres is analogous to his role as a CTO.
+“I was a good musician, but never great at any one instrument, but conducting is about bringing lots of people with great skills together,” he says.
 “I am good at a lot of tech, but not great at a single tech.”

-He said that while he would be unlikely to be hired as a senior developer, he is well rounded, with the skills needed to bring a team along.
+He says that while he is unlikely to be hired as a senior developer, he is well-rounded, with the skills needed to bring a team along.

 Making music at Shawbrook

-Branchless Shawbrook bank is a specialist savings and lending bank.
+Branchless Shawbrook Bank is a specialist savings and lending bank.
 It provides services to small and medium-sized enterprises (SMEs) and consumers that are often underserved by the mainstream finance sector, with a particular focus on the property sector.

 The bank was the result of the coming together of five different finance firms in 2011.
-By 2017, after years of growth, the owners decided to take the bank into private hands and embarked on an IT transformation, which Thornton was brought on to orchestrate as the company’s first ever CTO.
-Shawbook now has 1,200 staff after acquiring The Mortgage Lender in 2020.
+By 2017, after years of growth, the owners decided to take the bank into private hands and embarked on an IT transformation, which Thornton was brought in to orchestrate, as the company’s first ever CTO.
+Shawbook now has 1,200 staff, after acquiring The Mortgage Lender in 2020.

-Thornton said: “The owners could see the company was growing really well, but the technology was all over the place, so I was brought in,” he says, describing it as an opportunity to have a greenfield site, set the technology strategy and set off on a multiyear transformation strategy.
+“The owners could see the company was growing really well, but the technology was all over the place, so I was brought in,” he says, describing it as an opportunity to have a greenfield site, set the technology strategy and set off on a multiyear transformation strategy.

-The first job was to transform the IT department itself.
-“For the first few years I was here, we spent a lot of time creating a modern technology function rather than the old school one we had.
-We went from a ‘cloud over my dead body’ strategy to a cloud-first policy, we invested heavily in cyber, infrastructure and productivity tools,” he added.
+The first task was to transform the IT department itself.
+“For the first few years I was here, we spent a lot of time creating a modern technology function, rather than the old-school one we had.
+We went from a ‘cloud over my dead body’ strategy to a cloud-first policy.
+We invested heavily in cyber, infrastructure and productivity tools,” he adds.

-The early investments made were timely given the disruption that emerged a couple of years later when the Covid-19 pandemic ripped up the working model of the world’s businesses.
-These investments “saved the bank’s bacon” during the Covid-19 pandemic, said Thornton, because the company “suddenly went from having 900 people working in the office to 900 people working from home within two weeks”.
+These early investments were timely, given the disruption that emerged a couple of years later when the Covid-19 pandemic ripped up the working model of the world’s businesses.
+These investments “saved the bank’s bacon” during the Covid-19 pandemic, says Thornton, because the company “went from having 900 people working in the office to 900 people working from home within two weeks”.